acmoles/portfolio/portfolio/projects/wesen.md

   I informally interviewed three designers and one non-designer, each who had recently designed or commissioned bespoke jewellery.
 </p>

-Maecenas sed nibh eleifend, congue felis et, malesuada eros.
-Nullam a metus quis eros pretium hendrerit ut a turpis.
-Suspendisse posuere purus ut lectus commodo, ac pulvinar neque blandit.
-Mauris a volutpat neque.
-Ut iaculis ipsum a elementum sodales.
+Wesen is an experiment in turning customers into creators and building a digital product end-to-end.
+It enables anyone to customise a pendant necklace, which can be bespoke manufactured by a blend of traditional and modern techniques.
 Maecenas maximus nibh turpis.
 Vestibulum finibus felis quis imperdiet placerat.
 Analytics, asking customer service, interviewing existing customers and parents who weren’t customers. (which was a growing trend among my friends).
 I recorded standout details and comments:

 </template>